monday8am/monday8am.github.io/_posts/2025-05-12-komoot-learnings.md

 The project was scoped with a dual objective: deliver the feature and lay the groundwork for long-term improvements.

 To do so, I negotiated an initial three-week shaping phase—a rare opportunity to build infrastructure and isolate the new module before feature work began.
 And fortunately this paid off: development proceeded faster than expected, driven by:

-	•	High team motivation.
+* 	High team motivation.
-	•	A modern stack.
+* 	A modern stack.
-	•	Significantly shorter build times due to modularization.
+* 	Significantly shorter build times due to modularization.
-    •	A dedicated app to run the feature
+*  A dedicated app to run the feature

 For the broader architecture shift, we viewed it as a multi-phase journey.
 The feature served as a proof of concept.
-Full adoption would take months or even years, but we had a foundation and direction.
+Full adoption would take months or even years, **but we had a foundation and direction**.

 ## Learnings